xeokit/sdk/pages/OVERVIEW.md

 When used in the browser environment, the scene graph can be attached to the SDK's Viewer, allowing for a dynamic and interactive 3D visualization of the scene.

-Overall, the SDK has been reworked into a more modular and extensible shape,
 # SDK Modules

 ## Scene Viewer